 The BBC aired an excellent six part series on India.
 The other night we watched Part 2.
-(See, BBC The story of India (Part 2).
+(See: BBC The story of India (Part 2).
 The first half hour retells the life of Buddha.
-Incorporating present day video footage of India with the story makes this telling especially good.
+Incorporating present day video footage of India with the story makes this telling especially effective.
 The end of the segment stood out to me.
-To quote:
+To quote::

-Buddha (around the age of 80, 486bc) felt his time nearing the end, traveled north towards the land of his childhood.
+Buddha (around the age of 80, 486 BCE) felt his time nearing the end, traveled north towards the land of his childhood.
 The Buddha reached a little town on the edge of the Ganges plane where he fell ill.

 His disciples could not bear to let him go.
 Buddha replied, “What more do you want of me?
 Ask no more of me.
 I have made known the teaching.
 You are the community now.
 I’ve reached the end of my journey”.
 His last words before he passed were, “All created things must pass, strive on diligently”.